Skip to main content

 🤔 Retrieval Practice

 Retrieval practice is the method of recalling information from memory without prompts.
 We incorporate retrieval practice in the Web version of our Level Up quiz mode, where you are prompted to explain your answer to questions you recently got wrong.
 This is also referred to as “active recall” or “active retrieval”.
+More on retrieval practice here.

 ⏰ Pomodoro Technique

 Procrastination is another issue many of us face.
 You can avoid procrastination and use the popular Pomodoro Technique in our Timed Quiz mode set to 25 minutes.
+Learn more about the Pomodoro Technique here.

 🧗🏽♂️ Desirable difficulties